General (scope, time limits)

 Prioritised examination and fast-track processing

-In October 2022, the fast-track procedures were re-introduced[29] for certain countries of origin: Morocco, Tunisia, Algeria[30] and the safe countries of origin (see the relevant chapter Safe country of origin).
-These procedures are specifically about merging the normally separate procedures of the Dublin-interview and the interviews according to Art.
-26 and Art.
-29 AsylA in the national asylum procedure for these selected countries.
-According to the SEM, this should enable the asylum procedure to be completed more quickly.[31]
+In October 2022, the fast-track procedures were re-introduced[30] for certain countries of origin: Morocco, Tunisia, Algeria[31] and the safe countries of origin (see the relevant chapter Safe country of origin).
+These procedures are specifically about merging the normally separate procedures of the Dublin-interview and the interviews according to Article 26 and Article 29 AsylA in the national asylum procedure for these selected countries.
+According to the SEM, this should enable the asylum procedure to be completed more quickly.[32]
+In the meantime, the asylum authority tested a further fast-track procedure, called 24h-procedure, for adult male asylum seekers from Algeria, Morocco, Tunisia and Libya without any vulnerabilities.
+After a test phase, it was decided to implement this procedure in all asylum regions.[33]
+The aim of these procedure is to process asylum applications that are clearly doomed to failure in the shortest possible time.
+To achieve this, the essential stages of the procedure ought to be completed within 24 hours.

 Under the Asylum Act, asylum applications lodged by unaccompanied minors are examined as a matter of priority.[34]
 In addition, SEM defines an asylum processing strategy in which it determines an order of priority.[35]
 In March 2019, SEM communicated its new strategy for processing asylum applications that takes several elements into account, namely (i) the situation in the country of origin, (ii) the credibility of the asylum request and (iii) the asylum seeker’s personal behaviour.[36]
 Applications that can be processed under the Dublin procedure or under an accelerated procedure are given priority treatment,[37] as well as those lodged by nationals originating from countries with a low rate of recognition.
 The list of countries considered as having a low chance of success is available online and was last updated in October 2019 (and is still relevant at the time of publication).[38]